aKqir24/pywal-mpv-modernx/README.md

 ```

 - __Extras__
 <br>To enable thumbnails in timeline, install [thumbfast](https://github.com/po5/thumbfast).
 No other step necessary.
+And use the [thumbfast-support-dev](https://github.com/aKqir24/pywal-mpv-modernx/tree/thumbfast-support) branch to support thumbfast.

 ## Config
 edit `osc.conf` in "\~\~/script-opts/" folder, however many options are changed, so refer to the user_opts variable in the script file for details.